nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Abbreviations and acronyms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spell out acronyms on first appearance on each page or article it appears
+Spell out acronyms on first appearance on each page or article it appears.
 For example: Random number generator (rng)

-If the abbreviation/acronym is well known (e.g., HTML) you do not need to spell it out
+If the abbreviation/acronym is well known (e.g., HTML) you do not need to spell it out.

 Commas